 Reboarding refers to the practice of bringing back former employees who have been absent for an extended period of time.
 The idea is to modify onboarding for someone who is already familiar with your company but has been away.
-Because of the thousands of employees who have been brought back to work following a coronavirus-related leave of absence or an extended worksite closure, reboarding is a hot topic right now.
+Because of the thousands of employees who have been brought back to work following a coronavirus-related leave of absence or an extended worksite closure, reboarding is trending right now.

 Organizations all over the world are beginning to consider a return to work as we begin to collaboratively flatten the curve and move past the worst of COVID-19.
 This will, of course, vary by country and industry, but we’ll all eventually return to something resembling normal.

 Reboarding is most commonly used for staff members who have been away from your organization for an extended period of time, whether for medical reasons, parental leave, or any other reason.
 It is intended to reacquaint your returning colleagues with your company goals, bring them up to speed on relevant changes, integrate them back into your workplace culture, and empower them to get back to being on top of their game.